belikeym/jubilant-octo-waddle/README.md

 # jubilant-octo-waddle
-This Repo will hold the books , that I've collected across the Web
+This Repository will hold the books , that I've collected across the Web
 # Uploaded Books
 > ### Java - The Complete Reference 11th Edition by ***Herbert Schildt***